yl2811-cmd/Showheel/wwwroot/story-engl.md

 **① Basin Plain outpost (Thornfield direction, 10 years old)**

 The landing felt completely different from Atheria.
 In Atheria, the landing was surrounded by hills—descending from the plateau at the top.
-Here, it was horizontal—the airship descended, slowing down more and more, the ground changing from a "map" to "grass" to "grass blades," until finally the vibrations of the wheels hitting the dirt road were transmitted up through the soles of your feet.
+Here, it was horizontal—the airship descended, getting slower and slower, the ground changing from a "map" to "grass" to "grass blades," until finally the vibrations of the wheels hitting the dirt road traveled up through your feet.
 In Atheria, you were "embraced by hills," while the plains were "spread out"—the horizon was on all sides.

 Anna's ears needed a few seconds to adjust after landing—the Atheria's reverberation was gone.
 Sounds travel away and never return.
 The wind wasn't channeled by the hillside—it was a broad, shapeless wind coming from all directions simultaneously.